Ritvik19/SudokuNet/README.md

-# SuDoKuNet
+# SudokuNet

-Ai SuDoKu Solver
+Ai Sudoku Solver

 This repository contains scripts and resources for training Sudoku Net